wp-plugins/payboard-signup-booster/readme.txt

 == Description ==

 Payboard's Intelligent Navigation increases the business performance of your WordPress site using predictive analytics.
-It works by tracking which web page leads to the highest probability of conversion from the current page, and then recommends these high-probability page to your users.
+It works by tracking which web page leads to the highest probability of conversion from the current page, and then recommends these high-probability pages to your users.
 Payboard is working for some of the top websites on the planet (and many more that are on their way up).
 Plans range from $0/month for small sites to full-service offerings for high-traffic/high-value websites.

 == Installation ==